jbirtley88/gremel/README.md

-# Gremel - "Dremel" In Goo
+# Gremel - "Dremel" In Go
 Gremel is a utility for interrogating and extracting data from structured sources:

     - JSON